-Figure out how much you can afford (or want) to spend on BTS items, then commit to it!
+Figure out how much you can afford (or want) to spend on back-to-school items, then commit to it!
 Be up front with your older kids about what that budget is, and let them share some of the responsibility for sticking to it.

 3. Pay attention to the sales each week

 Starting very soon, the three big office supply stores–Staples, Office Depot, & Office Max–along with the big box stores–Target, Walmart, & Kmart–and even the drugstores will be running back-to-school promotions each week.
 Coupon matchup sites like Surviving the Stores and My Litter provide weekly lists of the back-to-school deals, as well as provide information on which coupons to match with the sales for even better deals.

 There will often be quite a few “loss leaders”–super specials on a few items, intended to get you in the door.
 This is where planning ahead will help you!
 Pluck out the top deals at each store, make your rounds, & then begin checking items off your list.
 Be sure to stock up on super cheap items like $0.25 crayons or $0.01 notebooks!